Jannis17/gossip_protocol_expectation/README.md

 ### Run:
 Navigate to "gossip_protocol_expectation/protocl/src" and type "./protocol".
-Then the instructions will be typed in your terminal.
+Follow the insctructions in your terminal.